Zephyr-D/WebCrawler-Python3/README.md

 ---------------------------------------------------------

-VERSION

-1.0
+VERSION: 1.0

-DATE

-2016/3/1
+DATE: 2016/3/1

-DOCUMENT

-README, WC_Tieba.py, WC_Tieba_Info.txt
+DOCUMENT: README, WC_Tieba.py, WC_Tieba_Info.txt

-INSTRUCTION

-A fresh, new and official README is now standing by!
+INSTRUCTION: A fresh, new and official README is now standing by!
 WC_Tieba.py is uploaded as the first code, which can enable you to download '.jpg' images from a specific thread (from the first page to the last page).
 WC_Tieba_Info.txt is its advisory document to give a detailed explanation to its information and usage.

 ---------------------------------------------------------